The following glossary provides a full list of definitions and formulas used for Fathom's default financial KPIs.

 Accounts Receivable Days = Accounts Receivable * Period Length / Revenue

 Activity Ratio - A measure of the efficiency or effectiveness with which the business manages its resources or assets.
-This measure indicates the speed with which Net Operating Assets (Equity + Debt) are converted or turned into sales.
+This measure indicates the speed with which Net Operating Assets (Total Assets excl.
+Cash - Total Liabilities excl.
+Short Term Debt) are converted or turned into sales.
 This can be improved by optimising balance sheet efficiency, ie. by reducing the investment in working capital, selling-off any unused assets or by seeking ways to maximise the use of assets.

 Activity Ratio = Annualised Revenue / Total Invested Capital

 Asset Change - A measure of the percentage change in Total Assets for the period.

 Asset Change = (Total Assets - Opening Total Assets) / Opening Total Assets * 100

 Asset Turnover - A measure of how effectively the business has used its assets to generate revenue.
 Ways to improve this metric include increasing sales using the same asset base, using capital more efficiently, and/or improve cash management by reducing inventory and receivables.

 Asset Turnover = Annualised Revenue / Total Assets